weaverbel/intro-computational-thinking/content/1-exercise.md

 ### Abstraction

-*Abstraction* will enable us to repeat the process we used to add 1-200 to add up a different set of numbers, e.g., 1-500.
+*Abstraction* will enable us to repeat the process we used to add up all the numbers between 1 and 200 to add up a *different* set of numbers, e.g., 1-500.

 The *Algorithm* will be